2 SIMPLE SERVE BOOSTERS

 The front foot is the 'Bridge' for your serve.
 It’s the transfer point for your forward movement during the serve.

-If this 'Bridge' is weak, or not operating well enough, your serve will lack power, timing, and balance.
+If this 'Bridge' is weak or ineffective, your serve will lack power, timing, and balance.

 off the ground